-Host institutions must complete the online financial report, which includes accurately reporting all revenues and expense, and must include payment of the amount due to the NCAA, within 60 days after the final date of competition at the site (if applicable).
-If requested, the host may be required to provide all supporting documentation to validate the revenues and expenses of their site.
+Host institutions must complete the online financial report, which is an accurate reporting of all revenues and expense, and must submit payment of any amount due to the NCAA within 60 days of the final date of competition at the site.
+If requested, hosts may be required to provide supporting documentation to validate the revenues and expenses for their site.
 As a best practice, hosts are encouraged to upload all appropriate receipts, ticket audits and other supporting documentation to their host report on the "documents" tab as documentation supporting their revenue and expense figures.
 Financial reports showing net receipts are not considered complete until payment is received at the national office.
 Institutions that fail to meet the 60-day reporting period will be assessed the following penalties: 60-90 days past due (25 percent reduction in honorarium), 91-120 days (50 percent reduction in honorarium) and 121 days or more (100 percent reduction in honorarium).
-If there is a shortfall in the funds available to reimburse approved expenses and honorariums, the NCAA will make best efforts to reimburse the host within 5 business days of the report being approved by the NCAA finance and accounting department.
+If approved expenses and honorariums exceed revenues, the NCAA will make best efforts to reimburse the host within five business days of the report being approved by the NCAA finance and accounting department.